-The Implementation Plan (refer Table 2 below) gives effect to the 2021 Strategy, providing direction for partners, stakeholders and users by outlining the key strategic actions and projects to be undertaken over the next 3-6 years to achieve the 2021 Strategy's vision.
+The Implementation Plan (refer Table 2 below) gives effect to the 2022 Strategy, providing direction for partners, stakeholders and users by outlining the key strategic actions and future projects to achieve the 2022 Strategy's vision.
 It includes asset and non-asset based strategic actions that have been prioritised with high impact actions taking precedent.

-The 2021 Strategy and Implementation Plan will inform the Out and About - Urban Pathways Strategy regarding connections between the two networks and relevant Activity Management Plans of Nelson City Council, the Track Masterplan of Nelson Mountain Bike Club and any future regional plan or strategy.
+The 2022 Strategy and Implementation Plan will inform the Out and About - Urban Pathways Strategy regarding connections between the two networks and relevant Activity Management Plans of Nelson City Council, the Track Masterplan of Nelson Mountain Bike Club and any future regional plan or strategy.

-The Implementation Plan will be guided by:
+The Implementation Plan does not stand in isolation and will be guided by other initiatives including:

+- Relevant trail design and construction guidelines and standards

+- Nelson Biodiversity Strategy

+- Kotahitanga mō te Taiao Strategy

+- Nelson Climate Change Forum Charter

-- Relevant trail design and construction guidelines and standards - Nelson Biodiversity Strategy - Nelson Climate Change Charter - Indicative Environmental Maps showing where new trail proposals can expect a higher degree of assessment and scrutiny from an environmental perspective (guide only: not to be considered a substitute for regulatory planning maps).
+- Nelson Tasman Climate Change Action Plan

+- Indicative Environmental Maps (refer Appendix 5.3) showing where new trail proposals can expect a higher degree of assessment and scrutiny from an environmental perspective (guide only: not to be considered a substitute for regulatory planning maps).